jaspector

 Durham requires permits for construction, reconstruction, alteration, repair, relocation, removal, or demolition of buildings and for regulated plumbing, mechanical, and electrical work, subject to North Carolina statutory exemptions.

-Typical processing time is State law requires initial residential plan review within 15 business days.
+Building permit processing times in Durham, NC typically run State law requires initial residential plan review within 15 business days.
 Durham reviews applications in order received.
 No general posted turnaround for building permit issuance on city website..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Durham, NC.
 The following work is generally exempt: Construction costing $40,000 or less in a single-family residence, farm building, or commercial building; Replacement of windows, doors, exterior siding when exemption criteria are met; Replacement of pickets, railings, stair treads, and decking of porches and exterior decks when exemption criteria are met; Like-kind plumbing replacements with no size or capacity change; Like-kind electrical device and lighting fixture replacements in one- and two-family dwellings when performed by properly licensed contractors; Certain water heater replacements when performed by properly licensed contractors and statutory conditions are met.
 Note: The $40,000 exemption does not apply when work involves addition or replacement of load-bearing structures, addition or change in plumbing design, addition or replacement or change in design of HVAC or electrical wiring/devices/equipment, use of non-code materials, addition of roofing (roof replacement excluded), or changes regulated by NC Fire Code.
 Confirm edge cases with Permit Technicians.
+When in doubt, confirm with the local building department before starting work.